In today’s Q & A video, I respond to Miranda, who writes “why do I struggle with retroactive jealousy?”

 I’m not trying to argue that jealousy is not biological at all; I do think there’s a biological component to jealousy, absolutely, but I don’t believe it is 100% biological, and I know that not all human beings on the planet struggle with this the same way that people like you and I do.

-For example, my favorite example of this, I read this example in a book by Dr. Chris Ryan called Sex at Dawn, which is a tremendous read, highly recommended.
+I read this example in a book by Dr. Chris Ryan called Sex at Dawn, which is a tremendous read, highly recommended.

 He describes this hunter-gatherer tribe, I can’t recall where, where their idea of how babies are born, how babies get made, is babies result from the accumulation of semen inside a woman.
 And the more men that the mother to be has sex with, the more the baby will absorb the positive traits of those individuals.